gareth-ellis/rally-tracks/http_logs/README.md

 * `post_ingest_sleep` (default: false): Whether to pause after ingest and prior to subsequent operations.
 * `post_ingest_sleep_duration` (default: 30): Sleep duration in seconds.

+Currently only in the target-volume challenge:
+* `time_period` (default 3600): the amount of time for which indexing should take place
+* `target_throughput`(default 100): the number of bulk indexing operations per second that should be performed

 ### License

 Original license text: